Cosys-Lab/lab-scale-gantry-crane/README.md

 - [C4-diagrams](C4-diagrams/): C4 diagrams of the crane's software used in the EDTConf submitted exemplar paper.
 - [CAD](CAD/): CAD models of the crane in Fusion360, as well as 3MF exports for 3D printing.
 - [arcadia](arcadia/): Capella models of the crane used in the SpaceRaise doctoral school.
-- [arduino](arduino/): KiCad project of an optinal Arduino shield that simplifies connecting the sensors of the crane, and accompanying code.
+- [arduino](arduino/): KiCad project of an optional Arduino shield that simplifies connecting the sensors of the crane, and accompanying code.
 - [docker](docker/): A Docker compose file and associated files allowing for easy setup of the necessary background services.
 - [docs](docs/): docs for creating the GitHub pages with MkDocs
 - [examples](examples/): Examples of the Python module that controls the crane.